ninah16/ninah16.github.io/index.md

 excerpt: "About Me..."
 ---

-This project is meant to help students and researchers across University of Rochester create their own hosted academic website for free with GitHub.

 ## About Ni

 I am a Ph.D candidate advised by Prof. Wyatt E. Tenhaeff at the University of Rochester majoring in Chemical Engineering with a concentration in optical thin films and vacuum deposition systems.